redhat-developer/vscode-openshift-tools/README.md

 #### Commands for an Application

    * `New Component` - Create a new Component inside the selected Application.
-        * git - Use a git repository as a source for the Component.
-        * binary - Use binary file as a source for the Component.
-        * local - Use local directory as a source for the Component.
    * `New Service` - Perform Service Catalog operations when it is enabled.
    * `Describe` - Describe the given Application in terminal window.
    * `Delete` - Delete an existing Application.